christianfuerst/woocommerce-hive-payment-method/README.md

 ## Details
 * There is no extra transaction fee.
 Payments are made directly between customer and store owner via SteemConnect.
 * This plugin will automatically detect if payment was made once it is posted to Steem Blockchain.
+Payment detection is not instant; it can take up to 5 minutes for the payment to be detected.
 * If payment is not completed within several minutes of submitting an order an automatic payment reminder email will be sent to the customer with instructions for submitting payment.
 This is a fallback for 1) the customer doesn't complete the transaction, and 2) the payment detection functionality in this plugin stops working for any reason.
 * Currency exchange rate between FIAT and STEEM/SBD is automatically calculated at time of checkout.
 * Currency exchange rate between FIAT and STEEM/SBD can be optionally displayed below the product price on the product page.